BIOS1140/BIOS1140.github.io/docs/assignment-08.md

 b) Use a boxplot to visualise the distribution of $F_{ST}$ and $d_{XY}$ for all the different species comparisons. _Hint: You need to use pivot_longer on the columns containing_ $F_{ST}$ _and_ $d_{XY}$ _data respectively._

 c) Draw a composite plot (fst, nucleotide diversity, dxy) for the house versus italian comparison.
 Is there a similar pattern to the house/spanish data we examined in the tutorial?
-You don't need to reorder the levels for the plot order (but feel free if you want to, of course).

 d) Plot the relationship between $d_{XY}$ for house vs spanish and recombination rate (similar to the very last plot in the tutorial, but with $d_{XY}$ instead of $F_{ST}$).
 Is it the same as that for Fst?
-Explain why/why not?
-You may need to consult the textbook for the second part of this question.
+Explain why/why not.